← Back to Research

 Last updated: March 2026

 TSRERA (Telangana State Real Estate Regulatory Authority) was established under the Real Estate (Regulation and Development) Act, 2016.
-Every residential and commercial project in Telangana with more than 8 units or 500 sqm of built-up area must be registered with TSRERA before the developer can advertise, sell, or collect any money.
+Every residential project with more than 8 units or 500 sqm of built-up area must be registered with TSRERA before the developer can advertise, sell, or collect any money.
+Since its launch, over 8,000 projects have been registered in Telangana, and TSRERA has resolved 5,000+ buyer complaints.

 Recent Regulatory Updates